Figma vs InVision for UX Designers 2026: Honest Comparison

 • A remote or distributed team — real-time collaboration genuinely changes how design reviews work

-• A startup or agency — the free plan and feature breadth make it a no-brainer at early stages
+• A startup or agency — the free plan and breadth of features make it a no-brainer at early stages

-• A developer-adjacent designer — Dev Mode and Storybook integration make handoff smooth
+• A developer-adjacent designer — Dev Mode and Storybook integration streamline handoff significantly

-• Someone who wants one tool, not a toolkit — Figma genuinely replaces Sketch + InVision + Zeplin for most workflows
+• Someone who wants one tool, not a stack — Figma genuinely replaces Sketch + InVision + Zeplin for most workflows

-• Building a design system from scratch — Variables, tokens, and component libraries are top-tier here
+• Anyone building a design system from scratch — Variables, tokens, and component libraries are excellent here

 Who Should Choose InVision?